autocrypt/autocrypt/doc/level1.rst

 Setup Message Creation
 ~~~~~~~~~~~~~~~~~~~~~~

-An Autocrypt client MUST NOT create an Autocrypt Setup Message without
+An Autocrypt MUA MUST NOT create an Autocrypt Setup Message without
 explicit user interaction.
 When the user takes this action for a
-specific account, the client:
+specific account, the MUA:

  * Generates a Setup Code.
  * Optionally, displays the Setup Code to the user, prompts the user